-We aim to deliver industry leading customer service.
+NWG aim to deliver industry leading customer service.
 Our customers are at the heart of our company and we have a clear focus on getting things 'right first time every time'.
-Our suppliers must have a clear focus on customer service and always 'Think Customer' to make sure we deliver outstanding customer service every time.
+NWG suppliers must have a clear focus on customer service and always 'Think Customer' to ensure we deliver outstanding customer service every time.